-Mean Reversion Trading Strategies and Backtest | (Pros And Cons Of Mean Reverting Systems & Indicators)
+Mean Reversion Trading Strategies – Backtest With Mean Reverting Indicators

 This article gives you some input and advice on how to develop a mean reversion trading strategy and discusses its pros and cons.
-We cover what mean reversion is, if it works, explain which markets are most mean revertive, and lastly, in numerical order, explain the main elements worth considering in the creation process.
+We cover what the mean reversion definition is, if it works, explain which markets are most mean revertive, and lastly, in numerical order, explain the main elements worth considering in the creation process.
 Mean reversion strategies work very well in the stock market.

-What is mean reversion in trading?
+What does mean reversion mean in trading?

 Mean reversion is the opposite of momentum and trend following.
 Trading strategies are often put into these two buckets: mean reversion or trend following, and they are often mutually exclusive.

-Any data or observations that are on the tails of a normal distribution are most likely abnormalities that will sooner or later turn around a revert to the mean.
+Any data or observations that are on the tails of a normal distribution are most likely abnormalities that will sooner or later turn around a revert to mean.
 At least, that’s the idea (most of the time).

-Coin flipping is a perfect example of mean-reversion:
+Coin flipping is a perfect example of mean reversion:

 If you flip a coin and assume fair play, there is a 50% chance of tail or head.
 By flipping 100 times there is a 67% chance that the interval will be 55:45 head or tail (one standard deviation).
 The chance of being inside 60:40 is 95% (two standard deviations), and 99% of being inside 65:35 (three standard deviations).

-However, the more you flip the coin, for example, 10 000 times, the closer you’ll get to the average of 50:50, despite having short-term “runs” that can deviate from the long-term statistics and probabilities.
+However, the more you flip the coin, for example, 10,000 times, the closer you’ll get to the average of 50:50, despite having short-term “runs” that can deviate from the long-term statistics and probabilities.

 This is also called the law of large numbers, an essential concept in trading.